SeaOfWolf/Security-Education/README.md

 ### tl;dr sec
 **Creator**: Clint Gibler
 [https://tldrsec.com/](https://tldrsec.com/)
--  _"Great resource for reasearch, tools, tips and other bits in security.
-I had this recommened too me by almost all the folks on an AppSec team I was on.
-Clint is Head of Security Research @semgrep."_
+-  _“Great resource for reasearch, tools, tips and other bits in security.
+I had this recommended to me by almost all the folks on an AppSec team I was on.
+Clint is Head of Security Research @semgrep.”_

 ### Risky Biz News
 **Author**: Catilin Cimpanu